Harris to tell UN body it's time to prep for next pandemic

 “We have been reminded that the status quo is not nearly good enough, and that innovation is indeed the path forward,” Harris says.

-Biden’s ambassador to the U.N., Linda Thomas-Greenfield, is also scheduled to deliver remarks at Monday’s virtual event.
+Biden’s ambassador to the U.N., Linda Thomas-Greenfield, is also scheduled to deliver remarks at Monday’s virtual event and intends to call on nations to “build the pandemic preparedness architecture for the future.”

+“The takeaway from this past year is clear: The world barely withstood this pandemic,” Thomas-Greenfield says in excerpts of her prepared remarks.
+“We must be ready for the next.”

 Associated Press writer Darlene Superville contributed to this report.